 Please contact us if your child appears to be having memories of a previous life:

 We are very interested in hearing about cases of young children who are currently spontaneously speaking about memories of a previous life.
 If you are a parent or a caretaker of a young child, please email our research assistant, Diane Morini at email@example.com to submit your observations and experiences of your child’s behaviors and statements about memories of a previous life.

 If you are a parent seeking advice about your child who seems to remember a previous life,

-Books about the research being done at DOPS into memories of previous lives:
+Books about the ongoing research at UVA DOPS into memories of previous lives:

 We invite you to view a list of books on reincarnation written by our faculty.
 The list includes books written by our director, Dr. Jim Tucker, as well as the long list of books authored by our founder, Dr. Ian Stevenson.
 Among the many ground breaking books by Dr. Stevenson is his comprehensive two volume set, Reincarnation and Biology: A Contribution to the Etiology of Birthmarks and Birth Defects, Volumes I and II.
 In this 2268 page, two volume set, Dr. Stevenson wrote about his extensive research into cases of birthmarks and birth defects which appeared to strongly correlate to memories of a past life in particular subjects.
 Dr. Stevenson also wrote an abridged version of this research called Where Reincarnation and Biology Intersect.